Kay13051976/Thailand-guiding-light-second/README.md

  - Notifications : alert you to activity on your account, such as friend requests, comments, likes, and event invitations.
  - Privacy setting : control who can see you posts, friend list, profile information, and other personal data.
  - Ads : advertising platform allows business to create and target ads to specific demographics, interests, and behaviors.
-- Reply comment: to reply to all the comments on the user post.

 ## Technologies used